directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 ## 3. Configuring Alerts for New Comments
 ![comment alert](comment-alert.png)

 As your blog grows, monitoring comments manually becomes impractical.
-Automated alerts ensure that you and your team are notified of new comments instantly, enabling prompt responses and fostering community engagement.
+Automated alerts ensure that you and your team are notified of new comments instantly, enabling prompt responses and community engagement.
 In this section, you will learn how to set up a flow to send comments email to a specified email.

 :::info Box title